 Fill PoachPod with food to be molded, chill if needed, and flip PoachPod inside out to remove food.

-PoachPods are ideal for a quick or supper snack, and since you can use them in the freezer and microwave as well, the possibilities are endless.
+PoachPods are ideal for a quick breakfast or supper snack, and since you can use them in the freezer and microwave as well, the possibilities are endless.
 They come as a set of two in cool mint green, and dark forest green, and when you've finished, simply put them in the dishwasher and find a tiny space to store them!
 A set of two is available at the Gourmet Fusion online store, and also in our Solana Beach store at the Leaping Lotus for $9.99.

 Thursday, August 16, 2007